UCF vs. South Florida NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- UCF and its opponents have gone over the current 62-point total in seven of 11 games this season.
+- UCF has combined with its opponents to put up more than 61.5 points in seven of 11 games this season.

-- South Florida has combined with its opponents to score more than 62 points in five of 11 games this season.
+- South Florida's games have gone over 61.5 points in five of 11 chances this season.

-- The combined points per game average of the two teams, 57.6, is 4.4 points fewer than Friday's over/under.
+- The two teams combine to average 57.6 points per game, 3.9 less than the over/under in this contest.

-- Knights games have an average total of 60.8 points this season, 1.2 fewer than Friday's over/under.
+- The Knights and their opponents score an average of 60.8 points per game, 0.7 fewer than Friday's total.

-- In 2021, games involving the Bulls have averaged a total of 57.1 points, 4.9 fewer than this game's set over/under.
+- The 61.5 over/under in this game is 4.4 points above the 57.1 average total in Bulls games this season.

 UCF Stats and Trends